jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### Lie #2: The sun is directly south at noon.

 Yeah, okay, but when is noon?
 Do you trust the government to tell you?
-Their _civil time_, although useful as a reference, rarely coincides with _apparent solar time_. _Solar noon_ varies with your longitudinal position within your time zone, and daylight saving time moves it an hour clockwise.
+Their _civil time_, although useful as a reference, rarely coincides with _apparent solar time_. _Solar noon_ varies with your longitudinal position relative to your time zone's reference meridian, and daylight saving time moves it an hour clockwise.
 Today my solar noon is at 13:42.